Island (Zamoskvorechye): Balchug Street

 Balchug is one of the oldest Moscow streets outside of the Kremlin walls.
 It emerged towards the end of the 14th century, when the new Kremlin built by Dmitri Donskoi pushed the posad settlement into what is known today as the Red Square as well as areas further east.
 The main trading road to the south and the river crossing also moved to the east, to present-day Balchug and Pyatnitskaya streets.
 The name Balchug comes from Tatar balčyk, meaning "dirt" or "mud".
 Muddy conditions in the area were caused by migrations of the river bed, frequent floods, and inadequate drainage.

 In the 15th century, Prince Vasili I set up royal gardens west of Balchug Street across from the Kremlin.
 The gardeners settled east of Balchug, giving its name to the Sadovniki neighborhood and present-day Sadovnicheskaya Street.
-They set up flood control moats connecting River Moskva with the old riverbed.
-Memories of those medieval moats—rovushki and endovy in Old Russian—survive in the names of Raushskaya Embankment and St. George Church "v Endove" (1653).
+They set up flood control moats connecting the Moskva River with the old riverbed.
+Memories of those medieval moats — rovushki and endovy in Old Russian — survive in the names of Raushskaya Embankment and St. George Church "v Endove" (1653).
 One moat was just 50 meters east of Balchug Street and survived until the 1850s.

 Eventually, as the city grew south into Zamoskvorechye, Balchug became a market street, with butchers, bakers, inns, and public baths, according to tax records from 1669.
 In 1701, the Gardens and Balchug were swept by fire; another fire followed in 1730.
 The market reappeared each time, but in 1735 the government relocated the butchers beyond the city limits; by 1744 the market was selling mostly horses.

-1783 flood destroyed most of Balchug and Sadovniki, including the St. George bell tower.
+The 1783 flood destroyed most of Balchug and Sadovniki, including the St. George bell tower.
 By 1786, the city built the original Vodootvodny Canal, a flood control dike following the old river bed.
 The first metal bridge in Moscow, Chugunny Bridge (1830), connected Balchug with the Zamoskvorechye mainland.
 A steel bridge north, to Red Square and Zaryadye, was completed in 1872.
 Until the 1930s, Balchug remained a street of two-story shops; the only four-story building belonged to the Novomoskovskaya Hotel (now the Baltschug Kempinski Hotel).

 Construction of the new Bolshoy Moskvoretsky Bridge (1938) changed the street's status again.
 The main north-south artery moved west, bypassing Balchug.
 Houses between the bridge and Balchug street were razed (the northern end of this site remains vacant).
 What was left in the 1930s was destroyed in the 1990s.
 First, the old Balchug Hotel was built out from 4 to 9 stories high, then a Central Bank building replaced the few surviving buildings between the bridge and Balchug.
 One 19th century single-story building remains as a facade curtain for a nine-story office block (see facadism).